lis-epfl/jobrisk/README.md

 - save the file `do/0_project_folder.do`

-- open the file `do/00_run_all.do` to get all the results
+- open the file `do/00_run_all.do`

-- run it to get all the data/figures/tables related to the paper
+- run it (in Stata) to get all the data/figures/tables related to the paper